SpectraLayers

-SpectraLayers is a digital audio editing software suite published by Steinberg Media Technologies GmbH.
+SpectraLayers is a digital audio editing software suite published by Steinberg Media Technologies GmbH and created by Robin Lobel.
 It is designed for audio spectrum editing, catering to professional and semi-professional users.
 It was originally published by Sony Creative Software under the name Sony SpectraLayers, until most of their products were acquired by MAGIX on 24 May 2016.
 Then in 2019, the software was acquired by Steinberg.

 Overview

 SpectraLayers is an advanced audio spectrum editor which allows extraction of sounds, audio restoration and creative sound design through the use of a spectral view.
 Its interface is similar to an image editor.

 History

 SpectraLayers was developed by Divide Frame and published by Sony as SpectraLayers Pro in July 2012.

 SpectraLayers Pro 2, released in July 2013, improved speed and added features like Spectral Casting/Molding, markers and metadata support, and non-linear scales.

 SpectraLayers Pro 3, released in January 2015 further improved performance, also adding 24-bit/192kHz audio support, and redesigning many UI components.